jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

   ark                      # "scheme" (identifier class, aka, prefix)

 That briefly describes the minimal UI (user interface) that N2T.net has.
+More about how N2T uses identifiers can be found in `Identifier Basics`_ and `Identifier Conventions`_.

 This document
 -------------